All Episodes

 It's over.

-Poll says Democrats can win.
+Poll says Democrats are going to win.

-Give you some more details on this.
+Give you some more details on this anyway.

-Anyway, survey was taken Friday through Sunday.
+Survey was taken Friday through Sunday.

 It's a weekend poll.